PHP Developer at Reverside - IT-Online

 Requirements:

-- Assist with the development and support of the CIB Absa Africa website, running in AWS, on Apache servers and is a WordPress site.
+- Assist with the development and support, running in AWS, on Apache servers and is a WordPress site.

 - Work in an Agile methodology using Kanban ways of working